Swiatek Up And Running At Australian Open As Alcaraz Makes Bow - UrduPoint

 The four-time major winner, now on a 17-match winning streak, next faces unseeded American Danielle Collins, who beat former winner Angelique Kerber 6-2, 3-6, 6-1.

 "It wasn't the easiest first round.
 She played really well.
-I tried to find my rhythm, especially in the first set," said the world number one, who owns three Roland Garros crowns and another at the US Open.
+I tried to find my rhythm, especially in the first set," said the top seed, who owns three Roland Garros crowns and another at the US Open.

 "I'm happy at the end of the set I could win the most important points."

+Emma Raducanu had an easier passage through to the second round, overcoming American Shelby Rogers 6-3, 6-2, and will face China's Wang Yafan next.

+The British player stunned the tennis world when she triumphed at Flushing Meadows in 2021 but her record since then is patchy and she has only just returned from a injury-enforced eight-month break.
-There was also a first-round win for former US Open champion Sloane Stephens, who brushed aside Australian wildcard Olivia Gadecki 6-3, 6-1.

-And American 27th seed Emma Navarro, fresh from her Hobart triumph, saw off China's Wang Xiyu.
+There were also wins for former US Open champion Sloane Stephens and American 27th seed Emma Navarro, fresh from her Hobart triumph.

-On the men's side, 11th seed Casper Ruud beat Albert Ramos-Vinolas 6-1, 6-3, 6-1, while Britain's Cameron Norrie, seeded 19th, eased past Peru's Juan Pablo Varillas in straight sets.
+On the men's side, Danish eighth seed Holger Rune came through in four sets against Japan's Yoshihito Nishioka while 11th seed Casper Ruud and Britain's Cameron Norrie also progressed.

 Veteran Grigor Dimitrov, who ended a six-year title drought in Brisbane this month, recovered from a rocky start to get the better of Marton Fucsovics in four sets.